Less is different: why sparse networks with inhibition differ from complete graphs

+with $\beta = 1$.
 The critical line is $\Gamma J=K/(K_E-1)= K/((K-1)-K_I)$.
-The line is independent of $g$, therefore, independent of the synaptic inhibitory weights as seen in the simulations.
+The line is independent of $g$, therefore, independent of synaptic inhibitory weights, as seen in the simulations.
 When $g<1$, the same critical line appears, but the function $G$ depends on $g$.
-The dependence on $g$ for $g<1$ and independence for $g>1$ is exactly what we found in the simulations with $K\ll N$ (Fig.\ref{fig:2}.a, for $K=5$).
+The dependence on $g$ for $g<1$ and the independence for $g>1$ is exactly what we found in the simulations with $K\ll N$ (Fig.\ref{fig:2}.a, for $K=5$).

+When the linear saturating firing function is used, in the linear part of the function, we have $f(\gamma) = \gamma = \frac{\Gamma J}{K}$.
+This yields a critical line $\Gamma J = \frac{K}{K_E}$.
+An interesting fact here is that when there are no inhibitory neurons ($K=K_E$) the critical line is $\Gamma J = 1$.
+A peculiar regime in which AT is independent of local topology (critical curve independent of degree K), as shown in \cite{Menesse2021}.

-However the inhibitory weight is not important for the AT, we can see that the proportion of excitatory and inhibitory elements plays an important role.
-This is coherent with some literature, where connectivity between excitatory and inhibitory populations is seen as a relevant control parameter for regulating the neuronal network dynamic transitions \cite{Poil2012}.
-In Fig. \ref{fig:3} we explore the phase diagram using the control parameter $\Gamma\cdot J$ and the local proportion of inhibitory elements $\displaystyle q=K_I/K$.
-We can see how the derived critical line (dashed white curve) describes accurately the AT, while the CGMF critical line (solid white curve) does not.
+Although inhibitory weight is not important for AT, we can see that the proportion of excitatory and inhibitory neurons plays an important role in AT.
+This is consistent with the literature, where connectivity between excitatory and inhibitory populations is considered a relevant control parameter to regulate the dynamic transitions of the neuronal network ~\cite{Poil2012,Avramiea2221}.

+In Fig. \ref{fig:3} we explore the phase diagram using the control parameter $\Gamma\cdot J$ and the local proportion of inhibitory neurons $\displaystyle q=K_I/K$.
+We can see how the derived critical line (dashed white curve) accurately describes the AT, while the CGMF critical line (solid white curve) does not.
+Simulation results presented by Buendia \textit{et. al} \cite{Buendia2019} show that the CGMF theory begins to agree with the system behavior when the ratio $K/N > 0.03$, which is not incompatible with what we observe here, we can use this as a criterion to differentiate low connectivity from high connectivity networks.

+We can explore what happens with the phase diagram in terms of the control parameter $\Gamma J$ and the relative inhibitory current $g$ for different increasing values of $K$ (Fig.\ref{fig:4}).
+We can clearly see the AT independence of $g$ in a low connectivity sparse network, but this independence begins to break for high connected network until we reach the complete graph.